majkeloess/learnTube/README.md

 Scan QR code from terminal and open [Expo Go](https://expo.dev/go) on your device.
 You have to be connected to the same network as on your computer.

 ## !Important
 App right now uses [react-native-video](https://github.com/TheWidlarzGroup/react-native-video) Video component.
 It works only in dev build for specific platform because it uses native modules.
-If you want app work properly in Expo Go you have to change Video player in the file below:
+If you want app work properly in Expo Go you have to change Video player (from `VideoPlayer` to `VideoPlayerAV`) in the file below:

 ```tsx
 //  app/details/[id].tsx